Home Tribes & campaigns News Act now Donate Shop About us

-On every continent, from the green depths of the Amazon basin to the icy reaches of the Arctic tundra, children raised in tribal communities are taught the skills and values that have ensured the survival of their peoples for generations.
+From the green depths of the Amazon to the icy reaches of the Arctic, children raised in tribal communities are taught the skills and values they need to survive.

 I grew up a hunter, said Roy Sesana.
 I cannot read.
 But I do know how to read the land and animals.
 All our children could.